o2dazone/GarminPolarUploader/README.md

 * cd into GarminPolarUploader/GcpUploader and run `sudo setup.py install`

 ### If you are upgrading versions, you will need to run
-sudo pip install --upgrade GcpUploader sudo pip install requests==2.5.3
+sudo pip install --upgrade GcpUploader; sudo pip install requests==2.5.3

 ## Usage
 * Create a .guploadrc file in your cloned repo directory, with your garmin credentials laid out like this: